 The Impact of AI Overviews on Keyword Competition

 The rise of AI-generated summaries in search results is changing the way users interact with the SERP.
 Google's AI models often synthesize information from multiple sources to provide a single, comprehensive answer to a query.
-In this environment, having multiple competing pages for the same intent makes it harder for the AI to cite your brand as the primary authority.
+In this environment, when your site has multiple pages competing for the same intent, AI models are less likely to cite your brand as the definitive authority.

 Consolidating your content into definitive, high-authority guides increases your chances of appearing in these AI overviews.
-The algorithm prefers clear, well-structured sources that provide exhaustive information on a topic.
+Based on observable patterns in AI Overview citations, Google appears to favor well-structured, authoritative sources that provide comprehensive coverage of a topic over those that scatter the same information across multiple thin pages.
 If your knowledge is fragmented across several thin pages, you're less likely to be chosen as the definitive answer.

 To compete in an AI-driven landscape, you must focus on creating unique value and deep topical coverage.
 This shift makes it more important than ever to resolve cannibalization issues and maintain a clean site architecture.
 Brands that prioritize quality over quantity will be better positioned to dominate these new search features.